bokeh/bokeh/sphinx/source/docs/user_guide/webgl.rst

 There is also full WebGL support for :func:`~bokeh.plotting.figure.line` glyphs, although the appearance of dashed lines with round and square end caps needs improvement.

+If you enable Bokeh's webGL output backend, WebGL will be used whenever supported by a browser.
+This includes output in :ref:`Jupyter notebooks or Jupyter lab <userguide_jupyter>` and when :ref:`exporting Bokeh plots to PNG
+<userguide_export>` if the underlying browser (including headless browsers)
+supports WebGL.
+In case a browser does not support WebGL, Bokeh automatically falls back to the standard canvas output backend.

 When to use WebGL
 -----------------